wanyeonkim/PersonalProject/README.md

 ### Introduction
 Our first shared project is a Boat Race game and was initially intended for a university assignment.
 However, we decided to implement GUI to improve its appearance and make it more interesting.
-\n This game involves two players in their respective boats, who will race to the end of the river using a dice roll.
+This game involves two players in their respective boats, who will race to the end of the river using a dice roll.
-\n This game was developed using Java, and the GUI libraries used were JavaFx and Swing.
+This game was developed using Java, and the GUI libraries used were JavaFx and Swing.
-\n All illustrations were designed using Adobe Illustrator.
+All illustrations were designed using Adobe Illustrator.

  ![Boat1](BoatRace1/GUI/playerboat/boat1.png)  ![Boat2](BoatRace1/GUI/playerboat/boat2.png)